squid-cache/squid-cache.github.io/WhoWeAre.rst

 = Certified Developers =
  * FrancescoChemolli is struggling to provide documentation and related infrastructure
- * Steven Wilton is bringing the [:SquidFaq/CyclicObjectStorageSystem:COSS] storage engine to maturity
+ * StevenWilton is bringing the [:SquidFaq/CyclicObjectStorageSystem:COSS] storage engine to maturity
  * Doug Dixon is the Squid 3.0 release manager

 = Past members =